Restrictions lifted in Jammu, but remain in Kashmir

 Venugopal cited the Burhan Wani incident and said that 46 persons had died in its aftermath.
 The situation in J&K is dynamic and a certain section is waiting for an opportunity.

-The court observed that the the government must be given sometime to restore normalcy in J&K. A real picture must emerge, before the court can pass any order.
+The court observed that the government must be given sometime to restore normalcy in J&K. A real picture must emerge, before the court can pass any order.
 Every pros and cons must be considered in a matter like this.
 Who will be responsible if something really bad happens tomorrow.
 The government too would want normalcy as soon as possible the Bench observed.